Ahmedemad190/testing/README.md

 - Hierarchy :
 The DNS hierarchy is organized into levels.
 The rightmost label of a domain is the top-level domain (TLD), such as ".com" or ".org."
 The next label to the left is the second-level domain (SLD), and so on.
 For example, in "www.example.com," ".com" is the TLD, "example" is the SLD, and "www" is a subdomain.

+- DNS Resolution Process:
+When you enter a domain name in a web browser, your device initiates a DNS resolution process to find the corresponding IP address.
+The process involves multiple steps, including querying DNS servers, starting from the root DNS servers, then moving to TLD servers, and finally reaching authoritative DNS servers for the specific domain.
+- DNS Servers:
+DNS servers store information about domain names and their corresponding IP addresses.
+- Root DNS Servers: The starting point of the DNS hierarchy.
+- TLD DNS Servers: Handle information about top-level domains.
+- Authoritative DNS Servers: Store specific domain information